transceptor-technology/dutycalls.me.docs/docs/getting-started.md

 ![image - Send test notification](images/setup-source-dialog-2.png)

+> Note: The `title` of a notification could be part of push notifications, emails, text messages being send by DutyCalls, which will be truncated when being too long.
+If you want to make sure that notification titles are displayed correctly, stick to a maximum of `50` characters.

 ## Where to next?

 Now that you have set up your workspace, you might want to check out these resources.